 Life insurance and accidental death insurance are both types of insurance that provide financial protection to the policyholder’s loved ones in the event of the policyholder’s death.
 However, there are some key differences between the two types of insurance:

 1. Coverage: Life insurance provides coverage for any type of death, whether it is from natural causes or an accident.
 Accidental death insurance, on the other hand, only provides coverage if the policyholder dies as a result of an accident.

 2. Purpose: Life insurance is typically purchased to provide financial security for the policyholder’s loved ones in the event of their death.
 It is often used to cover expenses such as funeral costs, outstanding debts, and living expenses.
 Accidental death insurance, on the other hand, is typically purchased as a supplement to life insurance, to provide additional coverage in the event of an accidental death.

 3. Eligibility: Life insurance is generally available to anyone, regardless of their age or health status.
 Accidental death insurance, on the other hand, may have more stringent eligibility requirements, such as exclusions for certain high-risk activities or professions.

 4. Cost: Life insurance tends to be more expensive than accidental death insurance, because it provides a wider range of coverage.
 However, the cost of both types of insurance will depend on a variety of factors, including the policyholder’s age, health, and lifestyle.

 Accidental Death Policies are NOT life insurance policies.

-This doesn’t mean that an accidental death policy isn’t a quality product, it just means that one shouldn’t confuse an Accidental Death Policy which will only provide your loved ones with a death benefit in the event that you die from an Accident with an traditional life insurance policy which WILL provide coverage in the event that you die from an Accident or a NATURAL cause of death.
+This doesn’t mean that an accidental death policy isn’t a quality product, it just means that one shouldn’t confuse an Accidental Death Policy with an traditional life insurance policy which WILL provide coverage in the event that you die from an Accident or a NATURAL cause of death.

 Accidental Causes of Death vs Natural Causes of Death.